 FXTM provides prompt service, yet customer support teams are only available 12 hours a day, 5 days a week.
 The broker can be contacted via live chat, phone, email and social media platforms such as Facebook and Twitter.

 With a free forex education course, live webinars and a range of videos available online, XM offer excellent educational resources for beginners to advanced traders.

 XM offers a vast collection of fundamental research tools providing a research centre with market analysis that includes:

 FXTM offers educational materials suitable for all levels of experience, including e-books, webinars, tutorials and a glossary.
 As well as the wide range of resources available at www.forextime.com, the broker hosts live seminars in countries where FXTM has offices.

 When researching financial markets, traders can use FXTM’s market outlooks, forex news, and an economic calendar to find trading opportunities.

 XM offers the best customer support with 24/5 customer service, excellent educational resources, and research tools.
 Beginner to advanced XM customers can increase their knowledge of financial markets via webinars, Q&As and courses, as well as using a range of tools to conduct market analysis.

 When trading forex with XM, customers can withdraw and deposit funds using:

 Although a wide range of funding methods are offered by XM, availability varies depending on your location.
-The majority payment options are fee-free, yet if you transfer less than $200 by bank transfer you will incur a $20 fee.
+The majority of payment options are fee-free, yet if you transfer less than $200 by bank transfer you will incur a $20 fee.